 This post may contain affiliate links.

-I have been wanting to try a hydraulic lift STEM project for a while now and finally found the perfect way to do it with this Hydraulic Elevator!
+I have been wanting to try a hydraulic elevator STEM project for a while now and finally found the perfect way to do it!
 We first tried out hydraulics from one of our Tinker Crates when we made a hydraulic hand.
 It was so much fun that the kids wanted to try more projects like it.
 (See more of my book activities for kids posts)

-This project was made to pair with the book Elevator Magic by Stuart J. Murphy.
+This hydraulic elevator project was made to pair with the book Elevator Magic by Stuart J. Murphy.
 It is a math picture book focused on subtraction.
 This STEM project combines both math and Engineering.

 How to Make the Hydraulic Elevator

 Mark the center and two end points on each popsicle stick (about 1/2 inch in).
 You will be putting a hole through these points, and you want to them to match up with the other ones.
 Stack the sticks together and tape them together with some masking tape.

 Use a small drill bit and drill through the tree spots.
 However, it tends to split the stick on the ends a bit, so be careful!
 Or just use a small screwdriver instead- it takes a little longer, though.